FTLam11/fronk-tolks/README.md

 > We MUST have 100% code coverage.
 We MUST test real usage scenarios.

 Some people may become obsessed with different test metrics at the expense of all other things.
-End-to-end tests (testing with real objects and scenarios) are very complex, expensive, and time-consuming.
+Acceptance tests (testing with real objects and scenarios) are very complex, expensive, and time-consuming.
 There should be emphasis on gaining acceptable confidence and understanding to change code instead of some arbitrary test metric.